← Back to Knowledge Base

 Submetering fits properties that want usage-based billing but prefer to maintain direct control of the electricity account.
 It requires capital investment in metering hardware and ongoing operational overhead for meter reads and resident billing.

 Lease-synchronized enrollment is designed for individually metered properties in Texas deregulated markets where management wants to eliminate the manual coordination of move-in and move-out electricity transfers.
-It removes the property from the billing relationship entirely -- the resident holds their own account, and the platform handles timing and transitions.
+It removes the property from the billing relationship entirely.
+The resident holds their own account, and the platform handles timing and transitions.

 Contact